freyp567/mybookdb/README.md

 ## TODOs
 + state handling cleanup, make cancel button work
 + cleanup of imported data (from MyBookDroid sqllite backup) - umlaute, incomplete info, groups, ...
-+ login and user access (currently only limited to editing book details)
++ login and user access (currently limited to editing book details)
 + editing book details: more fields to add
 + wishlist feature (list of books I want to read - an extended onleihe Merkzettel, covering also Audible)
-+ add more features, e.g. to add new books with lookup book catalogues for details
++ add new books with lookup book catalogues for details